Analyzing Car Thefts and Recoveries with Connections to Modeling Origin-Destination Point Patterns: Introduction

 As noted above, three types of issues are considered with regard to automobile theft data and we devote a section below to each.
 First, the set of theft locations is modeled by using both a nonhomogeneous Poisson process as well as a log-Gaussian Cox process.
-We demonstrate the benefit of the latter specification.
-Second, a conditional specification is proposed to provide the distribution of recovery location given theft location.
-Third, we consider a joint model, viewing the data as an origin-destination pair, and treating the point pattern as consisting of random pairs of locations.
-Because both origin and destination are points in $\mathbb{R}^{2}$, we propose to specify the model as a point pattern over a bounded set $D_{o} \times D_{d}\subset \mathbb{R}^{2}\times \mathbb{R}^{2}$.
-This approach needs an intensity over $D_{o} \times D_{d}$ linking pairs of locations.
-In this regard, the modeling can be cast in the context of a marked point pattern.
-That is, the recovery location can be viewed as a mark associated with the theft location where the mark lies in a subset of $\mathbb{R}^{2}$.
-Furthermore, these marks might depend on theft locations themselves, i.e., location dependent marks.
-A statistical challenge for this specification is to introduce spatial dependence into modeling of marks (recovery locations) defined on $D_{d}$.
-We propose a reasonable modeling in Section \ref{sec:Joint}.
+Second, a conditional regression specification is proposed to provide the distribution of recovery location given theft location.
+Third, we investigate the dependence between the theft location point pattern and the recovery location point pattern.
+We consider a joint model, viewing the data as an origin-destination pair of points, and treating the point pattern data as consisting of random pairs of locations.
+Because both origin and destination are points in two-dimensional space, $\mathbb{R}^{2}$, we specify the model as a point pattern over a bounded set $D_{o} \times D_{d}\subset \mathbb{R}^{2}\times \mathbb{R}^{2}$.
+This approach needs an intensity over $D_{o} \times D_{d}$ linking pairs of locations and introduces two Gaussian processes.
+We note that, in the model fitting using Markov chain Monte Carlo, we use elliptical slice sampling (\cite{MurrayAdams(10)}, \cite{MurrayAdamsMacKay(10)}, \cite{Leininger(14)}) whenever Gaussian processes are specified.
+Elliptical slice sampling provides an efficient, tuning-free Gaussian process sampler.

+An important last point here is that we do not attempt to propose a common model to address these three issues.
+Each issue suggests its own probabilistic specification.
+In particular, the first issue has no need to model recoveries, the second issue has no need to model thefts, and the third issue does not yield a conditional geostatistical regression model for recoveries given thefts.

+One could view the model in Section 4 as a submodel of that in Section 5 if we propose a specification which thinks of the recovery locations as bivariate marks associated with the theft locations.
+That is, we can offer a single point pattern model for theft locations and then a ``response'' model for the location of the recovery associated with that theft location; the recovery locations are not viewed as a point pattern.
+However, our version seeks to think about observing two point patterns which are dependent, encouraging joint bivariate modeling of them.